-Minimum Length of Program: 1 Term(s) Minimum
+Program Entrance Term: Fall, Spring, Minimum Length of Program: 1 Term(s) Minimum Minimum Credit Hours for Graduation: 12

 The Vertical Shielded Arc Welder Technical Certificate of Credit is a continuation of the basic certificate.
 The advanced program provides instruction in shielded metal arc welding in the overhead, horizontal, and vertical positions.